mwismont/github-demo/README.md

 # github-demo
-A simple demo repository to show the basic Git Workflow
+A simple demo repository to show the basic Git Workflow and allow a place to experiment